 Top Picks for Family Fun Around the Bay Area

-San Francisco, Marin & Peninsula
+SF, Marin & Peninsula

 Goblin Jamboree.
 Oct.
 21-22.
 This annual Halloween festival features pony rides, petting zoos, bounce houses, hay mazes, train rides, face painting and live music. $17.95.
 Sausalito.

 Tricycle Music Fest: Joanie Leeds and the Nightlights.
 Oct.
 21. This New York group combines lead vocals, guitar and drums to make you and your little ones dance to the music.
 FREE.
 San Francisco.